Yellow group — STOVE KNOB SETTINGS

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These are all settings for a stove knob, used to control the heat for cooking.
+These are all common settings found on a stove knob, used to control the heat or flame.

-These are all concepts in music theory, used to describe and analyze music.
+These are all basic concepts in music theory, used to describe and analyze music.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.